 You’ll also need to pay a management fee to the ETF issuer, but ETFs generally have lower fees compared to traditional managed funds (like a hedge fund).

 To help you understand ETFs a little better, let’s take a look at a hypothetical example.

-Had you taken a more traditional approach and decided to buy each of the five cryptocurrencies individually, you would have needed to create one or more wallets, register for an account on a crypto exchange, pay brokerage fees to purchase each individual crypto, and then track the price movements of each coin across the past year.
+Had you taken a more traditional approach and decided to buy each of the five cryptocurrencies individually, you would have needed to create one or more wallets, registered for an account on a crypto exchange, paid brokerage fees for each individual crypto trade, and then tracked the price movements of each coin across the past year.

 But with a cryptocurrency ETF, it’s easier and far less time-consuming to gain access to a diverse portfolio of crypto assets.

 The history of cryptocurrency ETFs has been brief but controversial.
 Throughout 2021 there’s been a fair bit of media coverage focused on the efforts of multiple ETF providers to get the U.S. Securities and Exchange Commission (SEC) to approve their proposals for a crypto-based ETF.